wxIshiko/wxCharts/docs/installation/README.md

 At the end of these steps you should have the header files in `%WXCHARTS%\include\wxcharts` and the libraries in `%WXCHARTS%\lib`. wxCharts follows the wxWidgets convention of appending a 'd' suffix to the Debug versions so there should be a `wxcharts.lib` file and a `wxchartsd.lib` file.

+Of note are also the files in `%WXCHARTS%\lib\cmake`.
+These are CMake configuration files and they are necessary to make the `find_package(wxCharts CONFIG)` command work.
+That command is used by applications that use CMake as their build system and want to use wxCharts.